Redefining what's possible.

 Another area to address in the statement and to ask the individuals writing your letters of reference to comment upon concerns social justice issues.
 Describe how your scholarship career goals and research objectives are informed by your vision of social justice.
 See the School Mission Statement and our PhD Social Justice web page for information about the school/program commitment to and goals for furthering for social justice.

 The application process provides you with the opportunity to present fully your past experiences, your current status, and your future plans as a doctoral student and social welfare scholar.
 The application materials are intended to give the members of the faculty a comprehensive picture of your qualifications for admission to the Social Welfare PhD Program.
-All forms must be downloaded, completed, and uploaded through the Graduate School website (with exceptions noted below).
+All forms must be downloaded, completed, and uploaded through the Graduate School website.
 All files should be named with the following format: your lastname-initials-form name (e.g. lastname-ii-sswadmissionsform, lastname-ii-Univ-X-transcript).

-The "Application for Admission to the UW Graduate School" is submitted directly online to the Graduate School, and most School of Social Work materials are submitted through this online application.
+The "Application for Admission to the UW Graduate School" is submitted directly online to the Graduate School, and the School of Social Work materials are submitted through this online application.

 Graduate School Contact Information: phone, 206.543.5929; fax, 206.543.8798;

 US email, firstname.lastname@example.org.
 Email for international applicants: email@example.com.

 In general, properly qualified students who are graduates of the University of Washington or of other colleges or universities of recognized rank are eligible to apply to the University of Washington Graduate School.

 Download from SSW admissions documents website.
 This SSW PhD Application form is completed, printed out, signed, scanned to pdf, and then uploaded.